LMP Automotive (NASDAQ:LMPX) Releases Q2 2021 Earnings Guidance

 LMP Automotive (NASDAQ:LMPX) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $- for the period.
 The company issued revenue guidance of $128 million-128 million.

 LMP Automotive (NASDAQ:LMPX) last issued its quarterly earnings results on Thursday, March 25th.
 The company reported ($0.15) EPS for the quarter.
-LMP Automotive had a negative net margin of 15.82% and a negative return on equity of 11.13%.
-The business had revenue of $4.01 million for the quarter.
+The company had revenue of $4.01 million during the quarter.
+LMP Automotive had a negative return on equity of 11.13% and a negative net margin of 15.82%.

 LMP Automotive Holdings, Inc, through its subsidiaries, buys, sells, rents and subscribes for, and obtains financing for automobiles online and in person in the United States.
 It primarily buys pre-owned automobiles primarily through auctions or directly from other automobile dealers, as well as new automobiles from manufacturers and manufacturer distributors at fleet rates.